-Visit the "Getting Started" section for information about the Ojibwe language and additional resources about the language.
+Visit the "Getting Started" section of the "About Rosetta Stone® Ojibwe" unit for information and additional resources about the Ojibwe language.
 An alphabet section models each letter of the alphabet in context.
 There are also brief introductions to grammar information and references to their detailed explanations within the course.
 The "Other Resources" section will point you toward additional helpful information.